Assiniboine Watershed Stewardship Association » Annual Reports, Awards, and Achievements

 2014 Water Excellence Award

 The AWSA was awarded the prestigious 2014 Council of the Federation’s Excellence in Water Stewardship Award – Saskatchewan at the annual SK Association of Watersheds conference on March 20th.
 Canada’s premiers established this award to recognize the importance of water for both humans and the environment.
 It is presented in every province and territory in Canada.
 The award specifically acknowledges the AWSA’s remarkable efforts in helping agricultural producers make their operations more environmentally friendly through the Agri-Environmental Group Plan program.
 This program was available from 2009 to 2013 under Growing Forward.
-The AWSA received over 1400 project applications, covering more than 1400 land areas, with a total project cost exceeding $9.3 million.
+The AWSA received over 1400 project applications, covering more than 1400 quarter sections of land, with a total project cost exceeding $9.3 million.

 Skip to content